housecurve/housecurve.github.io/docs/manual/equalize_setup.md

 The maximum gain limits the size of a boost or a cut an individual filter can make.
 HouseCurve may place filters in close proximity to produce larger gains.
 Keep in mind that a +10 dB adjustment means the audio system has to output 10 times more signal power.

 ## Allow only cuts
-Prevents the creation of filters with positive gain to avoid clipping.
+Prevents the creation of filters with positive gain (boost) to avoid clipping.
 Use manual [curve fit](../manual/plot_setup.md#target-curve-fit) to lower the target curve and improve the overall correction without using boost.

-## Maximum filters
+## Max filters
-The maximum number of filters to use for correction.
+The maximum number of filters to use for PEQ correction.
 HouseCurve will allocate filters until the remaining corrections are outside of the frequency and gain settings.

 For a parametric equalizer, set this to the number of filters your system supports.
 For a convolution engine (ie: using the impulse response), the number of filters just controls the fidelity of the correction.
 More filters may not make an audible difference.

+## Max Q
+The maximum Q for PEQ filters, set this to the value your parametric equalizer supports.
+The "Q" of a filter is roughly the width.
+The higher the Q, the narrower the filter.